How To Deal With the Inevitable Volatility

 Though they can be painful, market corrections are a natural and necessary part of long-term investing.

 A favorite quote of ours at Baird (and we love quotes) is “short-term volatility is the cost to participate in the stock market’s long-term gains.”
 It’s our way of acknowledging that selloffs, corrections and even bear markets are not just normal – they’re a part of the process of being a long-term investor.
 If there were no volatility or risk, there would be no reason for stocks to perform so well over the long run.

 In fact, big selloffs are more than “normal” – they’re undeniably common!
-Just check out the chart below: Over the last two decades, the S&P 500 has averaged an annual gain of 9%.
-Within each year, though, was an average -15% drawdown, with five years featuring monstrous -25% (or worse) bear markets.
+Just check out the chart below: Over the last two decades, the S&P 500 has averaged an annual gain of 11%.
+However, within those years, the average annual drawdown was -14% and four separate years saw monstrous -25% (or worse) bear markets.
 While some were longer and more difficult than others, the fact remains: Corrections are frequent and should be expected.

 But just acknowledging that selloffs are normal is only a small fraction of the battle – actually living through big market corrections can be downright painful.
 Watching account balances plummet and unrealized gains evaporate is not for the faint of heart.
 In fact, this is likely the biggest challenge in long-term investing – not the moves themselves, but keeping the often violent fluctuations of the stock market from affecting your financial plan and mental health.